-Should I add one more waterfall, which is to be found in South-Iceland, but cannot be seen from the ring-road?
-It is so beautiful that I count it among my top 10 favourite waterfalls in Iceland - Svartifoss waterfall.
+Should I add one more waterfall, which is to be found in South-Iceland, but cannot be seen from the ring road?
+It is so beautiful that I count it among my 10 most favourite waterfalls in Iceland - its name is Svartifoss waterfall.

 To reach the waterfalls on the south coast, you can rent a car in Reykjavík and spend a lovely day visiting the waterfalls.

-Or more days if you want to drive further on and see the other waterfalls and more attractions on the southern part of Iceland.
+Or more days if you want to drive further on and see the other waterfalls and more attractions in the southern part of Iceland.

 From my travel-blog The spectacular Katla Ice Cave in South-Iceland is open all Year round